Designing a Labor Intelligence System

 Same room.
 Every sprint.

-Cross-functional sprints with devs, PMs, and design systems in the same room.
+Devs, PMs, and design systems worked in the same room.
 We resolved logic with engineers, built components with systems, and iterated with the PM all in the same cycle.
-What used to take weeks moved in hours.

 Spec & Design